The walrus, remarkable as it may be, does not live anywhere near India. Why, then, should we be concerned about it?

 See what it looks like:

 Interesting-looking fellow, who bears a strong resemblance to an important person from Nagpur who was last heard demanding that India should be declared a Hindu nation.
+Or the former NSA of the US.

 The walrus does appear in aspects of various cultures-such as the ultimate insult in Russian: